DexterTaha/WRO-FE-2024-Mindcraft-International/schemes/README.md

 **PWM (Pulse Width Modulation)** signals are used to control both the motor driver and servo.

-- **Motor Driver (L298N)**: Receives PWM signals from the Raspberry Pi to adjust the speed of the 12V DC motor.
+- **Motor Driver (L298N)**: Receives PWM signals from the Arduino Nano to adjust the speed of the 12V DC motor.
-- **Servo Motor**: Connected to the Arduino Nano, controlled by PWM for precise angle positioning.
+- **Servo Motor**: Controlled by the Arduino Nano using PWM for precise angle positioning.

 ---

 ## Component Connections

+All components, except the camera and LiDAR, are connected to the **Arduino Nano**.
+This includes the motor driver, DTOF sensors, MPU6050, servo motor, and buzzer.
+The **Raspberry Pi** is only connected to the **camera module** (via the CSI port) and **LiDAR sensor** (via UART TX/RX), handling high-level processing and vision tasks.

 ### Raspberry Pi

 - **GPIO**:
-  - Connected to the L298N motor driver to control motor direction and speed.
   - Communicates with the Arduino Nano via USB Serial.
   - Communicates with the LiDAR sensor via UART (TX/RX).
   - Powers the camera module for real-time image processing through the CSI port.